About The Greek Islands

 Agios Nikolaos is right in the heart of the Bay of Mirabello with its breathtaking vistas, azure blue seas and pleasant climate.

-From Almyrida you can explore picturesque inland villages, dramatic mountain gorges and some of Crete's best beaches and bays.
+From Almyrida you can explore picturesque villages, dramatic mountain gorges and some of Crete's best beaches.

 Elounda and Plaka are picturesque fishing villages along the coastal road not far from Agios Nikolaos.

-Falassarna beach has won awards over the years and is part of the Natura 2000 network, due to its variety of flora and fauna.
+This award-winning beach is part of the Natura 2000 network, thanks to its variety of flora and fauna.